fsprojects/SwaggerProvider/docs/SwaggerClientProvider.md

     // Type Provider creates HttpClient for you under the hood let client = PetStore.Client()
     async {
-        // Create new instance of provided type and add to store let pet = PetStore.Pet(Id = Some(24L), Name = "Shani") do! client.AddPet(pet)
+        // Create a new instance of the provided type and add it to the store let pet = PetStore.Pet(Id = Some(24L), Name = "Shani") do! client.AddPet(pet)